Is California A No-Fault State For Car Accidents?

 Since not all drivers have insurance due to cost, there is also an option for underinsured/uninsured motorist coverage.
 With this, the victim can still be compensated if the person at-fault doesn’t have insurance to compensate for the damages or injuries.

-Truck accidents are most likely to cause severe injuries and property damages.
-With the size of trucks, a single accident can involve multiple vehicles, injuring several drivers and passengers.
-Drivers can easily understand the coverages and their responsibilities during these incidents with the presence of a truck accident lawyer.
+Accidents are most likely to cause severe injuries and property damages.
+With the size of vehicles, a single accident can involve a lot of damage, injuring several drivers and passengers.
+Drivers can easily understand the coverages and their responsibilities during these incidents with the presence of a car accident lawyer in San Diego or any other major Californian area.